think-mm/enblog/input/posts/2008/12-20-quranic-erroneous-science-and-contradictions.md

 Mullahs and most blind defenders of Quran usually blame the translation of Quran from original Arabic.
 They will say, translator distorted the verse/verses which was correct in it's original Arabic etc. And they will insist that, certain verse or verses are only understood by Allah Himself, and human being have limited knowledge, so they should not understand Allah's mystery (Qudroot).
 And they will insist that Quran should be read with the help of Tafsirs (interpretations) by famous Islamic scholars.
 But, interestingly Allah told the different things in Quran.
 Allah asked Muslims to believe Quran's literal meaning and clearly forbade any interpretations of Allah's eternal divine words.
 Quranic verse: 3:7—clearly prohibited to accept anybody's interpretation of Allah's eternal words.
 Please read this verse below:

-_\[Quran-3:7\],
+*\[Quran-3:7\]*,

 > He it is Who has revealed the Book to you; some of its verses are clear and decisive, they are the basis of the Book, and others are allegorical; then as for those in whose hearts there is perversity they follow the part of it which is allegorical, seeking to mislead and seeking to give it (their own) interpretation. but none knows its interpretation except Allah, and those who are firmly rooted in knowledge say: We believe in it, it is all from our Lord; and none do mind except those having understanding.

-Allah says in Quran that, "I made Qur'an very clear, simple and easy and written in Arabic (44:58, 54:22, 54:32, 54:40) so that Muslims (Arabs of course) can understand very easily?"
-Please listen what Merciful Allah says in Qur'an: " But We have indeed made the Qur'an easy to understand and remember: then is there any that will receive admonition?
-(54:22); and "We have made it a Qur'an in Arabic, that ye may be able to understand and learn wisdom (43:3)".
+Allah says in Quran that

+> I made Qur'an very clear, simple and easy and written in Arabic (44:58, 54:22, 54:32, 54:40) so that Muslims (Arabs of course) can understand very easily?

+Please listen what Merciful Allah says in Qur'an:

+> But We have indeed made the Qur'an easy to understand and remember: then is there any that will receive admonition?
+(54:22); and "We have made it a Qur'an in Arabic, that ye may be able to understand and learn wisdom (43:3).

 Allah emphatically declared that He made Quran very easy so that Muslims can understand very easily.

 No where in the Quran Allah says that my words must be read with the help of Quranic interpretations and commentaries!
 Quranic Interpretations and Tafsirs have been invented by some wishful educated Mullahs only to hide Quranic absurdities and contradictions.
 In fact, Quranic verses are mostly simple to understand and any elementary student can understand very easily.
 Therefore, claiming that Quran is difficult to understand is ludicrous and lame excuse only to hide Allah's myriads of inanities and flaws.

 Below, I have produced some actual and internationally accepted translated Quranic verses (without any change by me) to prove that, Quran do not have any scientific theory as some apologists claim.
 Rather, Qur'an contains many historical, ethical, logical contradictions and myriads of scientific flaws.

-\[Special note: Quranic ayats were taken from Maulana A. Yousuf Ali’s English translations of Holy Quran.
-Maulan Yousuf Ali’s translations are internationally accepted as authentic & unbiased.
+\[**Special note**: Quranic ayats were taken from Maulana A. Yousuf Ali's English translations of Holy Quran.
+Maulan Yousuf Ali's translations are internationally accepted as authentic & unbiased.
 Some of the recent Quranic translation has biased interpretations and word changing (pick & choose) to match with the utopia of science in Quran.
 Readers may be informed that, the Quranic translation by Maulana A. Yousuf Ali is considered most reliable & Authentic by most Islamic Scholars throughout the world.
 Hadiths were taken from Bukhari Sharif (Sahih).\]

 **A. Some Cosmological Flaws: (Scientific contradictions)**